PKU-XD/EventAD/README.md

 ```bash
 python scripts/generate_yaml.py
 ```
-Set the dataset path in the config parameter --dataset_directory './data/detector/ROL'
+Set the dataset path in the `eventad_config.py` parameter `--dataset_directory` './data/detector/ROL'

 ## Training
 First you need to download the dagr model file from [dagr](https://download.ifi.uzh.ch/rpg/dagr/data/dagr_s_50.pth) and put it in the `./checkpoints/detector/dagr_s_50.pth` folder.
-Modify the --checkpoint in eventad_config.py to the path of the dagr model.
+Modify the `--checkpoint` in `eventad_config.py` to the path of the dagr model.
 Then, run the following command to train the model:
 ```bash
 python train.py
 ```
-After training, you will get the best model file in the folder 'output/models'.
+After training, you will get the best model file in the folder `'output/models'`.

 ## Test
-The model file that we trained to achieve the best performance on the ROL dataset is available here [best_rol]().
+The model file that we trained to achieve the best performance on the ROL dataset is available here [best_rol](https://drive.google.com/file/d/18hw3UjG1PgbU9kNmQrtOHOEGkAMVVA4a/view?usp=drive_link).
 Setting up the model file for testing:
 ```bash
 python test.py --measure_fps --test_checkpoint './checkpoints/detector/best_rol.pth'
 ```